We meet at 6.45 pm on Second Tuesday of the month at the Staff Room, Blackwood Comprehensive School, Ty Isha Terr, Blackwood, NP12 1ER.

 The school is sited between Cefn Road and Ty Isha Terrace in Cefn Fforest.

+There are larger car parks at the Ty Isha Terrace end of the school.
 Note that Ty Isha Terrace is a one-way street and can only be accessed from Bloomfield Road.
 The Comprehensive School will be found via a side road to the east off Ty Isha Terrace.

 We are a friendly group and visitors are always sure of a warm welcome.